How do I apply for financial aid?

 - Students considering a total withdraw from the College should first check with the Financial Aid Office to determine what impact there is on financial aid eligibility.

-If you withdrawal prior to the 60% mark of the semester, you will only be eligible for a portion of your aid, depending on how many days you attended.
+If you withdraw prior to the 60% mark of the semester, you will only be eligible for a portion of your aid, depending on how many days you attended.
 We will perform a Return of Title IV Calculation to determine how much eligibility you have earned.
 If you never attended any of your classes, you are not eligible for Title IV aid.

 My parents no longer support me and I live on my own.
 Why do I still need to supply their information on the FAFSA?